COVID-19

 26.3 Meetings - special - called on request

-It shall be the duty of the committee Chair, or in the case of his/her neglect or failure, the duty of the Clerk, to call a special meeting of a standing committee whenever such a special meeting has been requested in writing by a majority of the members of the standing committee.
+It shall be the duty of the committee Chair, or in the case of their neglect or failure, the duty of the Clerk, to call a special meeting of a standing committee whenever such a special meeting has been requested in writing by a majority of the members of the standing committee.

 26.4 Meetings – Declared Emergency